 Another reason why this collect might give pause for thought is its apparent assertion that we are 'saved' by the intercession of our Lady.
 A trifle (as Anglicans might put it) 'extreme'?
 I do think this needs unpacking.
 And so I would make two points.
 (1) Earlier tradition asks the question "why was she assumed?", and gives an answer quite different from that offered by some modern theologians (i.e. that being immaculate she was not subject to death).
 She was assumed that she might intercede for us.
-You will find this in a sermon of the great hesychast Father S Gregory Palamas which I offered a translation of some time ago.
-(Perhaps some kind person could check where that is in my blog.
-I'm not very good at that sort of thing.)
+You will find this in a sermon of the great hesychast Father S Gregory Palamas of which I offered a translation some time ago.
 This Eastern idea appears also in Western texts such as the Gregorian Sacramentary: "Great, O Lord, in the sight of thy loving kindness is the prayer of the Mother of God, whom thou didst translate from this present age for this reason, that she might effectually intercede for our sins before thee".
 "Let the help, O Lord, of the prayer of the Mother of God come to the aid of thy people; although we know that after the condition of the flesh she left this world, may we know that she prays for us before thee in heavenly glory".

 And, (2), I feel we should give a broad sense to the word intercession.
 Yes, it means that she prays for us.
 But it also means that Mary came between (cessit inter) God and Man when by her fiat she gave birth to the Divine Redeemer.
 And, in Mary, function and ontology merge; she is eternally what she was in the mystery of the Incarnation.What she did at Nazareth and Bethlehem is what in the Father's eternal creative utterance she is.
 And so these two senses of 'intercession' are really one.